openbabel/documentation/Command-line_tools/babel.rst

 ``MW`` is the ID of a descriptor which calculates the molecular weight of the molecule, and ``CAT_NO`` is a property of the molecule from the SDF input file.
 The values of these are added to the title of the molecule.
 For input files with many molecules these additions are specific to each molecule.
 (Note that the related option ``--addtotitle`` simply adds the same text to every title.)

-The append option only takes one parameter, which means that with ``babel`` all of the descriptor IDs or property names must be enclosed together in a single set of quotes.
-With ``obabel`` this is usually unnecessary.
+The append option only takes one parameter, which means that it may be necessary to enclose all of the descriptor IDs or property names together in a single set of quotes.

 If the name of the property in the SDF file (internally the Attribute in OBPairData) contains spaces, these spaces should be replaced by underscore characters, '_'.
 So the example above would also work for a property named ``CAT NO``.